sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 {% highlight c++ %}
-UFUNCTION(BlueprintCallable, Category = "Collision", Meta = (WorldContext = "WorldContextObject", AutoCreateRefTerm = "ActorsToIgnore", DisplayName = "Multi Cone Trace By Channel", AdvancedDisplay = "TraceColor, TraceHitColor, DrawTime", Keywords = "sweep")) static bool ConeTraceMulti(const UObject* WorldContextObject, const FVector Start, const FRotator Direction, float ConeHeight, float ConeHalfAngle, ETraceTypeQuery TraceChannel, bool bTraceComplex, const TArray<AActor*>& ActorsToIgnore, EDrawDebugTrace::Type DrawDebugType, TArray<FHitResult>& OutHits, FLinearColor TraceColor = FLinearColor::Red, FLinearColor TraceHitColor = FLinearColor::Green, float DrawTime = 5.0f);
+UFUNCTION(BlueprintCallable, Category = "Collision", Meta = (WorldContext = "WorldContextObject", AutoCreateRefTerm = "ActorsToIgnore", DisplayName = "Multi Cone Trace By Channel", AdvancedDisplay = "TraceColor, TraceHitColor, DrawTime", Keywords = "sweep")) static bool ConeTraceMulti(const UObject* WorldContextObject, const FVector Start, const FRotator Direction, float ConeHeight, float ConeHalfAngle, ETraceTypeQuery TraceChannel, bool bTraceComplex, const TArray<AActor*>& ActorsToIgnore, EDrawDebugTrace::Type DrawDebugType, TArray<FHitResult>& OutHits, FLinearColor TraceColor = FLinearColor(0.0f, 1.0f, 1.0f), FLinearColor TraceHitColor = FLinearColor::Green, float DrawTime = 5.0f);
 {% endhighlight %}

 This function performs a multi-sweep using a collision channel.
 You could easily refactor this into a helper function to re-use it for a `ConeTraceSingle` function, and additional functions for `TraceByProfile` and `TraceForObjects`, like Unreal does for all of its built-in trace shapes.